Before the day

 We walk down.

-Start from your action or reaction, then trace the thinking back down: belief, conclusion, assumption, selected data, and the wider data pool.
+Start from your action or reaction, then trace the thinking back down: belief, conclusion, assumption, meaning, selected data, and the wider data pool.

 What comes next